TomKrauss/pks-edit/doc/manual/configuration.md

 You may set the overall PKS Edit options by pressing the COG icon in the toolbar or via menu "Extra->Settings".

 ## Configuration Files of PKS Edit
-The following files are loaded by PKS Edit during startup form the 'pks_sys' folder.
+The following files are loaded by PKS Edit during startup from the `pks_sys` folders (see above).

 |File|Purpose|
 |----|----|